Burbank news

 Monday, September 6, 2010

-Burbank Mayor Anja Reinke’s daughter drama The Burbank City Council is dark tomorrow.
+Burbank Mayor Anja Reinke’s daughter arrest drama The Burbank City Council is dark tomorrow.
 That should give Council Member/Mayor, Anja Reinke, some extra time to deal with a personal matter that has serious public ramifications.
-Last Thursday, the popular Semichorus blog was the first to nail down some details on the DUI arrest of Mayor Reinke’s daughter, Ericka Reinke, who happens to be a […]
+Last Thursday, the popular Semichorus blog was the first to nail down some details on the DUI arrest of Mayor Reinke’s daughter, Ericka Reinke, who happens to be […]

 Sunday, August 15, 2010

 City budget cuts terminate after school program Monday, August 16, is back to school day for the Burbank Unified School District.
 For some David Starr Jordan Middle School students and their parents, there might be more than the usual degree of anxiety that goes along with the first week of school.
-Recently, I got an e-mail from a very upset parent who felt blindsided, […]
+Recently, I got an e-mail from a very upset parent who felt […]

 Sunday, August 1, 2010